-Being the Tampa mama that I am, I reached out to Angela Campos, mom of two, child passenger safety technician extraordinaire and a resident of actual cold weather to share her answers to these frequently asked questions…
+Being the Tampa mama that I am, I reached out to Angela Campos, mom of three, child passenger safety technician extraordinaire and a resident of actual cold weather to share her answers to these frequently asked questions…

 How do I know if the clothing my child is wearing is to bulky to wear under the harness?

 Do the coat test!
-Put the child’s bulky clothing on and harness them in tight, then unbuckle them without loosening the harness and put them back in the seat.
+Put the child’s bulky clothing on and tighten the straps, then unbuckle them without loosening the car seat harness and buckle them back in the seat.
 If you can pinch harness slack together at their shoulders than you know that the clothing is too bulky to wear under the 5-point harness.
 Download the step by step guide and learn how to keep kids warm in the seat without compromising their safety here.
 Winter coats and car seats doesn’t have to be complicated!

 It’s freezing outside.
 (No, really.)
 How do I get my kid(s) from the house to the car if I can’t put them in their seats with a bulky coat on?

 Covering littles with a blanket or poncho works well for a quick trip door-to-door or use a car seat approved coat.

 What are my best stay-warm options for kids in harnessed seats?

 For toddlers and older kids, I find fleece jackets easiest since they generally fit under the harness.
-We keep blankets in the car as an added layer and purchase a “shell” for them to use when playing in the snow.
+We keep blankets in the car as an added layer and purchase a waterproof “shell” for them to use when playing in the snow.
 No bulky winter coats and snowsuits in the car!

 How do I keep my babe warm in a stroller?

 Check out Safe in the Seat’s Amazon Shop for winter safe options.
 There are tons of great products out there for keeping warm on walks!
-Plus, while the BundleMe style covers aren’t safe in a car seat, they’re fine for strollers.
-If you’re using an infant seat, the cocoon-style covers may be the simplest option.
+Plus, while the BundleMe style covers aren’t safe in a car seat, they’re fine for stroller seats.
+If you’re using an infant car seat, the cocoon-style covers may be the simplest option.

 Are blankets safe to use in the car?